Mo2Hefny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Usage

-Create a script that creates an alias.
+Create an alias.

-Create a script that prints hello user, where user is the current Linux user.
+Print hello user, where user is the current Linux user.

 Add /action to the PATH.

-Create a script that counts the number of directories in the PATH.
+Count the number of directories in the PATH.

-Create a script that lists environment variables.
+List environment variables.

-Create a script that lists all local variables and environment variables, and functions.
+List all local variables and environment variables, and functions.

-Create a script that creates a new local variable.
+Create a new local variable.

-Create a script that creates a new global variable.
+Create a new global variable.

+Print the result of the addition with an environment variable TRUEKNOWLEDGE.